Odds: Wholesale odds

-Gambling odds vis-à-vis probabilities
+Gambling odds versus probabilities

 In gambling, the odds on display do not represent the true chances (as imagined by the bookmaker) that the event will or will not occur, but are the amount that the bookmaker will pay out on a winning bet, together with the required stake.
 In formulating the odds to display the bookmaker will have included a profit margin which effectively means that the payout to a successful bettor is less than that represented by the true chance of the event occurring.
 This profit is known as the 'overround' on the 'book' (the 'book' refers to the old-fashioned ledger in which wagers were recorded, and is the derivation of the term 'bookmaker') and relates to the sum of the 'odds' in the following way:

 In a 3-horse race, for example, the true probabilities of each of the horses winning based on their relative abilities may be 50%, 40% and 10%.
 The total of these three percentages is 100%, thus representing a fair 'book'.
 The true odds against winning for each of the three horses are 1–1, 3–2 and 9–1, respectively.

 In order to generate a profit on the wagers accepted, the bookmaker may decide to increase the values to 60%, 50% and 20% for the three horses, respectively.
 This represents the odds against each, which are 4–6, 1–1 and 4–1, in order.
 These values now total 130%, meaning that the book has an overround of 30 (130−100).
-This value of 30 represents the amount of profit for the bookmaker if he gets bets in good proportions on each of the horses.
+This value of 30 represents the amount of profit for the bookmaker if he gets bets requiring him to pay out the same amount no matter which horse wins.
 For example, if he takes £60, £50, and £20 of stakes, respectively, for the three horses, he receives £130 in wagers but only pays £100 back (including stakes), whichever horse wins.
-And the expected value of his profit is positive even if everybody bets on the same horse.
+The expected value of his profit is positive even if everybody bets on the same horse, because the odds for each horse are worse than the actual probabilities.
 The art of bookmaking is in setting the odds low enough so as to have a positive expected value of profit while keeping the odds high enough to attract customers, and at the same time attracting enough bets for each outcome to reduce his risk exposure.
+If he can attract the same number of bets (actually, the same payout amounts) for each outcome, then he is sure not to lose money, and will make a profit if his overround is positive.
+Since he wants to minimize the uncertainty for himself, he needs to adjust the odds so as to get close to equal amounts of betting for the different outcomes.

 A study on soccer betting found that the probability for the home team to win was generally about 3.4% less than the value calculated from the odds (for example, 46.6% for even odds).
 It was about 3.7% less for wins by the visitors, and 5.7% less for draws.